Last updated on March 18, 2025

 • Main classes: wizards, druids

-Three-Color (Shard and Wedge) Combinations
+Three-Color Shard and Wedge Combinations

-There are also ten different three-color combinations:
+There are also 10 different three-color combinations:

 ColorsMana SymbolsCombo Name